Early Introduction and Sustained Ingestion (EISI) Using Two Educational Opportunities - A Pilot Study

 Description

-This 6 month study will randomly assign caretaker/child dyads into two groups; 50% will be assigned to the intervention group, the other 50% to the standard-of-care group.
-Using the foods of each families home and culture, participants in the standard-of-care group will be instructed through 3 packets metered one month apart of scientifically supported written, audio and video materials that are widely available to the general public.
-The intervention group will receive the same educational materials at the same time points as the standard-of-care group.
-The intervention group will additionall…
+This 6 month feasibility pilot study will randomly assign caretaker/child dyads into two groups stratified by age; 50% will be assigned to the intervention group, the other 50% to the standard-of-care group (SOC).
+Using the foods of each families home and culture, participants in the standard-of-care group will be instructed through 3 educational packets in early introduction and infant nutrition metered one month apart.
+The content includes scientifically supported written, audio and video materials that are widely available to the general public.
+The SOC group has the option to come to the c…

 Eligibility